PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 count follows immediately, and the other three production occurrences retain their existing forms.
 No tensor-count proxy or reconciliation consumer is added because the counter already covers every owner mutation.

+The immediately preceding indexed InstanceNorm residual/Mul/Concat/Conv owner has the same four-occurrence shape: three direct calls and one nested call.
+Its single counter is complete because pruning is positive-only.
+Strict characterization selects only the last direct call, immediately before the staged dual-statistics result, for `_pre_terminal_affine_instancenorm_residual_mul_concat_stats`.